O’Neill homers again, Cards send D’backs to 13th loss in row

 St. Louis led 7-0 in the fifth but Arizona fought back.
 The Diamondbacks scored two runs in the fifth and two more in the sixth to make it 7-4.
 They could have had more in the sixth after loading the bases with one out, but Génesis Cabrera retired Domingo Leyba on a flyout and Josh Rojas on a grounder to end the threat.

+“We couldn’t close up that gap,” Arizona manager Torey Lovullo said.
+“We had some opportunities.”

-St. Louis starter Adam Wainwright (3-4) got off to a great start, retiring the first eight batters he faced.
+Wainwright (3-4) got off to a great start, retiring the first eight batters he faced.
 But the Diamondbacks started to hit the veteran right-hander hard in the fifth and sixth.
-Stephen Vogt connected on a two-run homer and Walker brought home two more runs with a single.
+Vogt connected on a two-run homer and Walker brought home two more runs with a single.

-The late offense wasn’t enough for Arizona, whose season has gone south in a hurry.
+The 39-year-old Wainwright went 33 outs between giving up hits, from his one-hit outing against the Cubs earlier in the week through part of Saturday’s game versus the Diamondbacks.
+Molina was impressed when he heard that stat postgame.

 Seth Frankoff (0-2) struggled most of the night and lasted just five innings.
 He gave up seven earned runs on seven hits, walked four and struck out five.